laravel-enso/documentation/docs/packages/select.md

 In order to work, the component needs a data source.
 The data source can be a path for server-side, OR a formatted object.
 Either a `source` or an `options` parameter is required.

+- `multiple` - boolean, flag that makes the element work as a multiselect, if omitted, the select acts as single select | default `false` | (optional)
 - `source` - string, path to use when getting the select options **only for server-side**. | default `null`
 - `options` - array of objects, list of options, **only where you don't need server-side** | default `[]`
 - `trackBy` - string, the name of the option object attribute when selecting it (html `<option>` value equivalent) | default `id` |  (optional)
 - `label` - string, the name of the option object attribute used as label (html `<option>` text equivalent) | default `name` |  (optional)
-- `v-model` - variable holding the selected option(s).
+- `value` - variable holding the selected option(s).
 Can be a single value or an Array if the select is used as a multi-select.
 If not null/empty, the vue select will pre-populate the selected value(s) | default `[]` or `null` |  (optional)
+- `limit` - number, parameter that limits the number of options loaded from the backend | default `100` | (optional)
 - `disabled` - boolean, flag that sets the element as disabled | default `false` | (optional)
+- `readonly` - boolean, flag that marks the element as readonly | default `false` | (optional)
+- `taggable` - boolean, flag the allows the creation of new tags (soon) | default `false` | (optional)
 - `disable-clear` - boolean, flag that disables the clear button and also prevents deselecting the last input value for single select | default `false` | (optional)
-- `multiple` - boolean, flag that makes the element work as a multiselect, if omitted, the select acts as single select | default `false` | (optional)
-- `i18n`, optional, function, that is used for translating labels, headers, and table data The default value (function) for this parameter simply returns its argument as the translated value
-- `taggable` - boolean, flag the allows the creation of new tags (soon) | default `false` | (optional)
-- `hasError` - boolean, flag sets an error styling for the select, like when validation fails | default `false` | (optional)
+- `hasError` - boolean, flag sets an error styling for the select, such as when validation fails | default `false` | (optional)
-- `optionsLimit` - number, parameter that limits the number of options loaded from the backend | default `100` | (optional)
 - `params` - object, attributes from the same table/model used for filtering results in server-side mode.
 Format: `params: { 'fieldName': fieldValue }` | default `null` | (optional)
 - `pivotParams` - object, attributes from linked tables/models used for filtering results in server-side mode.
 Format: `pivotParams: { 'table': {'attribute':value} }` | default `null` | (optional)

-    Note that the value may also be an array, in which case, unde the hood, a `where in` type of query will be used.
+    Note that the value may also be an array, in which case, under the hood, a `where in` type of query will be used.

 - `customParams` - object, can be anything.
 Using customParams implies that you provide a 'query' method inside the controller, so you can make use of the custom object  provided in the request. | (optional)
-- `placeholder` - custom placeholder when no option is selected | default 'Please choose' | (optional)
+- `placeholder` - custom placeholder when no option is selected | default `'Choose'` | (optional)
-- `labels` - object, the labels used inside the component | default `{ selected: 'selected', select: 'select', deselect: 'deselect', noOptions: 'No options available', noResult: 'No search results found' }` | (optional)
+- `labels` - object, the labels used inside the component | default `{ selected: 'selected', select: 'select', deselect: 'deselect', noOptions: 'No options available', noResult: 'No search results found', addTag: 'Add option', }` | (optional)
+- `i18n`, optional, function, that is used for translating labels, headers, and table data The default value (function) for this parameter simply returns its argument as the translated value
-- `debounce` - number, the number of miliseconds to use when debouncing the search on type | default `300` ms | (optional)
+- `debounce` - number, the number of milliseconds to use when debouncing the search on type | default `300` ms | (optional)

 ### VueSelectFilter component options